Light-Ideas-Labs/citizen-mobile/README.md

 ## Background info

 Celo is a mobile-first blockchain.
 It is a fork of Ethereum and is built to be a global payments infrastructure targeting the developing world.
 Celo has two native cryptocurrencies, cUSD (a currency that's pegged to the Dollar, 1 cUSD = 1 USD) and Celo gold (a volatile currency used for Celo governance and utility).
-Coperacha uses cUSD exclusively to transact.
+Citizen uses cUSD exclusively to transact.

 ## The Team